apptainer/singularity-userdocs/environment_and_metadata.rst

 .. code-block::

-   $ singularity run env.sif
+   $ apptainer run env.sif
    Hello

 .. warning::
-   Singularity 3.6 uses an embedded shell interpreter to evaluate and setup container environments, therefore all commands executed from the ``%environment`` section have an execution timeout of **5 seconds** for Singularity 3.6 and a **1 minute** timeout since Singularity 3.7.
+   apptainer 3.6 uses an embedded shell interpreter to evaluate and setup container environments, therefore all commands executed from the ``%environment`` section have an execution timeout of **5 seconds** for apptainer 3.6 and a **1 minute** timeout since apptainer 3.7.
 While it is fine to source a script from there, it is not recommended to use this section to run potentially long initialization tasks because this would impact users running the image and the execution could abort due to timeout.